-Appeals, which are approved, will place a student on probation and reinstate aid eligibility for a semester.
+Appeals, which are APPROVED, will place a student on PROBATION and reinstate aid eligibility for a semester.
 Upon completion of that semester, if the student meets both Quantitative and Qualitative Standards, the Probation status will be removed.
-If standards are not met, the student will revert back to suspension status.
+If standards are not met, the student will revert back to SUSPENSION status.
+If SAP standards are not attainable within one semester, an ACADEMIC PLAN may be provided for applicable students.
+Conditions for such a plan is described in the below paragraph.